top of page

 A tax charged on the profits earned by corporations, limited liability companies (LLCs), and other similar business entities.

-For LLCs and other legal entities within Georgia, CIT applies only when profits are distributed.
-This means that profits reinvested into the company remain untaxed.
+• Deferred Taxation: For LLCs and other legal entities, CIT is triggered only upon profit distribution, meaning profits reinvested within the company remain untaxed.

-P.S. banks, microfinance organizations, and similar financial institutions are subject to a slightly higher 20% CIT rate.
+• Special Rate for Financial Institutions: Banks, microfinance organizations, and similar institutions are subject to a 20% CIT rate.

-• Profit Distributions: When you pay out dividends to shareholders, those amounts are generally subject to CIT (with some exceptions).
+• Profit Distributions: Dividends paid out to shareholders are subject to CIT.

-• Giving Things Away: Free products, services, and even unexplained inventory shortages are treated like profit distributions.
+• Gratuitous Transfers: Free products or services and unexplained inventory shortages are treated as profit distributions.

-Example: A UK company establishes a manufacturing branch in Batumi.
-They'll pay CIT exclusively on the profits generated by that specific Batumi operation.
+Example: A UK company with a manufacturing branch in Batumi will pay CIT only on the profits generated by that Batumi operation.

 • Virtual Zone Companies: Companies operating within designated "Virtual Zones" enjoy a 0% CIT rate.
 It applies mainly to specific IT-related activities.